kallem6r/kallem6r.github.io/index.md

 ### Ideal IT related job
 ## [Link to role](https://www.seek.com.au/job/50558273?type=standout#searchRequestToken=c1a054d3-641e-43be-b150-aec9755c606b)
+## ![

 So the role I have allocated as a role that I am interested in is an Applications and Database Analyst which can be found with the link above.
+The thing that has brought my attention to this job is the problem solving aspect that it has and working on the start of new projects.
 1. Numbered
 2. List